alex-franz/cse15l-lab-reports/lab5.md

 **Student Post/Question**

-Hello, I'm trying to implement my sort algorithm but I keep getting this weird output where my array is sorted except for the last elemetn.
-I'm so close and I can;t figure out why it's doing this.
-Here's a screenshot of my code.
+Hello, I'm trying to implement my sort algorithm but I keep getting this weird output where my sorted array is all the value one.
+I'm not sure why it's doing this but I have a feeling it has to do with my swapping section because the first value is 1, which is the expected value for the sorted array at index 0.
+Heres my code below.

 ```
 public static int[] insertion(int[] lst) {